planetarium/ninechronicles-devforum/docs/service-and-repository-structure/service-and-repository-structure.md

 #### [GitHub repository](https://github.com/planetarium/lib9c)

-This is common library used broadly among NineChronicles game server and client.
+This is common library used broadly among Nine Chronicles game server and client.
-This has core game logic, data models of NineChronicles game developed with [Libplanet](#3.5.-Libplanet).
+This has core game logic, data models of Nine Chronicles game developed with [Libplanet](#3.5.-Libplanet).
-In this library, you can see NineChronicles' status & action definitions and all game logics.
+In this library, you can see Nine Chronicles' status & action definitions and all game logics.
 If you want to mod game action and/or logic, this repository is the one.

 ## 3.5.
 Libplanet